-I've been enjoying every minute of the crown, corgis and all.
+I've been enjoying every minute of The Crown.
 We've also binged on the second season of Red Oaks (Amazon).
 This bittersweet story of a group of twentysomethings in Bergen County, NJ, during the 1980s deserves more attention and hype.

 Just watch the last episode of John Oliver's Last Week Tonight.
 Otherwise I've got nothing.

 Vintage: Magie Noire.
 The real stuff, especially in the huile concentration.
 New: Atelier des Ors Iris Fauve.

 Frequently Worn Item/Outfit